Nero0113/CoSec/README.md

 |-- results	            # Experimental results
 |-- scripts             # Scripts for training and inference
 |-- trained	           # Trained LoRA for security.
-|-- transformers	   # The source code of transformers version 4.33.0 obtained from the
-                           # official website, as well as our proposed security hardening
-                           # generation framework.

 ```